cameronmore/go-sessions/README.md

 - [ ]  Allowing username configuration and validation to return errors when a username does not match conventions (like having only alphanumeric characters)
 - [x] Looking up usernames to ensure uniqueness and return that error to the client
 - [ ] Password validation to make sure users have strong passwords
-- [ ] Adjust how I'm comparing stored passwords and incoming passwords (to prevent timing attacks for example)
+- [ ] Adjust how I'm comparing stored hashed passwords and incoming passwords (to prevent timing attacks for example)
 - [x] Allow users to modify the default session length
 - [x] Change the way i'm generating user ids and how I'm looking up users by username v. user id (now done with ULIDs)
+- [ ] Improve logging across the board

 ## License